-Hwange

-Savannah; woodland; elephant concentrations; large lion prides; antelope diversity; community visits

-Camps Linkwasha Camp • Little Makalolo • Davison's Camp

-Pages: 6 - 19
+Hwange Savannah; woodland; elephant concentrations; large lion prides; antelope diversity; community visits Camps Davison's • Linkwasha • Little Makalolo Pages: 6 - 19

 Mana Pools

 Zambezi River; ana tree woodland; ancient floodplain; dry season game concentrations

-Camps Ruckomechi Camp
+Camps Ruckomechi • Little Ruckomechi

 Pages: 20 - 27

 Victoria Falls - Livingstone

-Natural Wonder of the World; safari downtime; wellness; village visits; Livingstone tours
+Natural Wonder of the World; safari downtime; wellness; cultural excursions; Livingstone tours

-Camps Toka Leya Camp
+Camp Toka Leya

 Pages: 28 - 35

 Kafue

-Seasonal floodplains; isolated tree-islands; hippo pools; tree-climbing lion; rare antelope; hot air ballooning
+Seasonal floodplains; isolated tree islands; hippo pools; lion; rare antelope; hot air ballooning

-Camps Shumba Camp • Busanga Bush Camp
+Camps Shumba • Busanga Bush Camp

 Pages: 36 - 47

 Zambia

 Zambia is a vast country that remains one of the region's least explored, yet most rewarding wilderness destinations.
 Named for the mighty Zambezi, it is characterised by immensity of space and gentle horizons and some of the wildest and most remote game areas on the continent.
 There are innumerable ways of enjoying Zambia's diverse wildlife, birdlife and dramatic scenery, from tiger fishing in the Lower Zambezi to helicopter flips over the Victoria Falls, or drifting over large concentrations of game on the spectacular Busanga Plains in a hot air balloon.
 This enormous country offers that timeless sense of wilderness and adventure.

-L asha Camp • Little Makalolo • Davison's Camp · 🗭 HWANG 6

-Dry season game concentrations ... green season abundance Linkwasha Camp Ideally situated in one of the most game-rich areas in Hwange, Linkwasha is the Park's most exclusive camp.
+Dry season game concentrations ... green season abundance Linkwasha Camp Ideally situated in one of the most game-rich areas in Hwange, Linkwasha is all about luxury and exclusivity.
 The private concession's exceptional winter game viewing is complemented by easy access to nearby Ngamo Plains, known for its abundant wildlife in the summer months.
-The camp's fresh contemporary design echoes the wide-open vistas that stretch out around it, with multi-tier platforms providing a range of vantage points from which to enjoy the continuous parade of wildlife at the camp waterhole, from herds of elephant to an assortment of plains game, including giraffe, buffalo and zebra.
+The camp's fresh contemporary design echoes the wide-open vistas that stretch out around it, with multi-tier platforms providing a range of vantage points from which to enjoy the continuous parade of wildlife at the camp pan, from herds of elephant to an assortment of plains game, including giraffe, buffalo and zebra.

-9 tents (1 family) • game drives • nature walks • village visits
+• 9 tents (1 family) • game drives • nature walks • cultural excursions

 "Staff at Linkwasha are world class.
 Very thoughtful, kind and friendly.
 Luxurious tents.
 Phenomenal night sky.
-Great food and excellent sundowners during the safari."
-Linkwasha guest, July 2015
+Great food and excellent sundowners during the safari.""

-6 tents (1 family) • game drives • nature walks • Madison Pan star-bed • log-pile hide • village visits
+• 6 tents (1 family) • game drives • nature walks • star-bed • log-pile hide • cultural excursions